-These are the chronological health insurance options that you have.
-However, I hope I have drilled into you that health insurance in retirement is intimately intertwined with your MAGI and income recognition.
+These are the health insurance options that you have.
+Your health insurance in retirement is intimately intertwined with your MAGI and income recognition.
 Proper income tax planning becomes so critical when basic expenses like health insurance are impacted by the income that you have to report.

 Lastly, the best investment that you can make is to invest in your own health.
 Finding the lowest-cost, highest-benefit health insurance is wonderful but the best insurance is the insurance that you DON’T NEED TO USE.
 Take time to invest in your health.
 Adopt a dog and go on more walks.
 Eat healthier.
 Always go to your annual check-ups.
 Prevention is the most valuable way to spend your time and energy.
 But tax planning is definitely in second.